 Educated by Tara Westover

 Educated is one of the rare memoirs that retains its status and cut-through even after everyone’s familiar with the writer’s life story.
 Michelle Obama called it “an engrossing read, a fresh perspective on the power of an education” and “a testament to the way grit and resilience can shape our lives”.
 Westover certainly has all of those qualities in spades, having spent almost her entire youth ensconced in an extremely isolated family of survivalists.
 Given Michelle Obama’s ethos of hard work and making the most of opportunity, it makes sense that she’d give this book five stars.
+Read my full review of Educated here.

 Normal People by Sally Rooney